 Upper School repertoire of choral music, includes folk, pop, spiritual, classical and novelty songs.
 Theory skills, sight-reading, ear training and good vocal techniques are developed and reinforced.
 Students are encouraged to participate in small ensembles (Men’s, Women’s and Mixed) and audition for District II and All-State Music Festivals.
 NYA offers AP Music Theory to Juniors and Seniors who wish to develop further their skills in musical composition and ear training.
 AP Theory emphasizes fundamentals of traditional harmony and counterpoint, vocalization of intervals, scales and sight singing.

 Theatre Arts at NYA are a collaborative and communal effort in service of creativity.
-Our casts have ranged school wide, from Lower Schoolers filling orphan roles in Annie to Middle Schoolers starring in the Addams Family.
+Our casts have ranged school wide, from Lower School students filling orphan roles in Annie to Middle School Students starring in The Addams Family.
 It is not uncommon to have cast members contribute their musical talents in the pit orchestra when they are not needed on stage.
 This extracurricular program fulfills our after school activity requirement, whether students are up on stage or backstage with the tech crew.

 So come sing and play.
 Become part of our Treble Chorus singing “Al Shlosha D’varim,” the ‘Beatles’ singing three-part harmony to screaming teenage girls, the jazz combo delving into the world of bebop harmonic improvisation, the Middle School Band playing a Sousa march, or the string ensemble performing Stravinsky.
 Play your senior recital or perform with one of our small groups at a local gallery opening.
 Deliver a dramatic soliloquy or make the audience laugh.
 The part is yours.